alexelash/personal-website/_projects/administrate.md

       caption: 'Administrate’s brand guidelines.'
   - type: 'default'
     layout: 'text-only'
-    title: 'Implementation'
     desc: |
       This project underscored the importance of comprehensive research, a clear creative vision, early and frequent involvement of leadership, and rigorous implementation.

-Though I was the primary designer implementing the new brand identity, I would be remiss in not mentioning all of the important brand strategy and messaging work that had been recently completed on the Marketing Team, and which I aimed to faithfully express visually.
+      Though I was the designer driving the development of the new brand identity, I would be remiss in not mentioning the crucial brand strategy and messaging work that had been already been developed in Marketing.
+The visual work here aimed to authentically capture the brand personality and values of the company.
   - type: 'grid'
     layout: 'side-by-side'
     caption: 'Additional applications of the new visual identity.'